Brewster Rockit by Tim Rickard for August 26, 2022

 • Reply

-Ken Otwell over 1 year ago
+Ken Otwell about 2 years ago

 My love of reading started with comic books… then science fiction books that my dad bought me (his own sci-fi books were a bit too advanced for me then.)
 It worked – I studied computers and AI in college and recently retired from a software engineering career.